orthanc-mirrors/orthanc-book/Sphinx/source/users/support.rst

 support!

-In addition, please note that the original author of Orthanc (Sébastien Jodogne), as a free software advocate, will only personally deal with issues that are reproducible on recent GNU/Linux distributions (typically, on Ubuntu 18.04 LTS or through Docker).
+In addition, please note that the original author of Orthanc (:ref:`Sébastien Jodogne <https://info.ucl.ac.be/~sjodogne/>`), as a free software advocate, will only personally deal with issues that are reproducible on recent GNU/Linux distributions (typically, on Ubuntu 18.04 LTS or through Docker).

 .. _support-minquality: